This section lists the performative projects created by Culture Monks.

 Storytelling is as old as our kitchen fires.
 The experience of sharing events in narrative form by the elders is probably as old as consciousness itself.
 Gathered heads of our early ancestors, bonded by their common struggle, anxiety, fears, belief, happiness and accomplishments gave voice to their expression through stories— and thus “helped make for themselves a magic defence against the trials of life”.
 Through time, the forms of stories have changed and have defined each teller’s history and identity—part of the creative impulse that made men and women consciously human.
 Stories don’t preach rather they present; the values nurtured by the story teller seep into the story.
 However, the values expressed through modern stories become more difficult to decipher.
 The world of words has shrunk now.
 The modern context of sub-language, anti-language and para-language has generated strange complexities in the art of storytelling.

-Katha’ koli (Word-bud) is an interdisciplinary story telling project; a new way to generate sensual impressions that deliver the meaning of actions, events and thoughts bound in written-words.
+Katha Koli (Word-bud) is a beginning of a new-age storytelling; a new way to generate sensual impressions that deliver the meaning of actions, events and thoughts bound in written-words.
 It is believed that a story is best understood when it is carried by pitch, cadence, tempo, rhythm, and aural arrangement of its sentences.
-Therefore, in “Katha ‘koli” the story teller reads the written words.
+Therefore, in “Katha Koli” the story teller reads the written words.
 Further to the reading, he adds music, video and choreography to theatricalize the scenes; it is not a mere technical necessity, and still less a shortcoming.
 He tries to achieve the feeling of depth hidden in the story by enacting few scenes and have left the rest for the audience to infer.
 The stories range from grand mythical tales to contemporary, subtle, oblique narratives.

 Katha Koli: Performing Ecology, Gender and Spirituality